Hyham History, Family Crest & Coats of Arms

-The ancestors of the bearers of the Hyham family name are thought have lived in ancient Anglo-Saxon England
+The ancestors of the bearers of the Hyham family name are thought have lived in ancient Anglo-Saxon England.
+They were first found in or beside an enclosed region.
+The surname Hyham originally derived from the Old English word "hegham" which referred to an "enclosed dwelling."

 Early Origins of the Hyham family

-The surname Hyham was first found in Cheshire
+The surname Hyham was first found in Norfolk at Heigham, Potter, a parish, in the hundred of Happing.

 Early History of the Hyham family